VermeilChan/FarmingTimer/README.md

 ## Installation

-To install FarmingTimer, refer to the [documentations](Docs/Installtion.md)
+To install FarmTimer, refer to the [documentations](Docs/Installtion.md)

 ## License